 Mesenteric ischemia care at Mayo Clinic

-- Multidisciplinary approach.
-Mayo Clinic brings together the expertise of doctors who treat blood and lymph vessel disorders (vascular surgeons and vascular medicine specialists), radiologists who perform medical procedures (interventional radiologists) and doctors who treat heart disease (cardiologists) to diagnose and treat mesenteric ischemia.
+Mayo Clinic brings together the expertise of doctors who treat blood and lymph vessel disorders (vascular surgeons and vascular medicine specialists), radiologists who perform medical procedures (interventional radiologists), and doctors who treat heart disease (cardiologists) to diagnose and treat mesenteric ischemia.
 This collaborative approach ensures that you receive a thorough evaluation and treatment tailored to your unique needs.

-- Comprehensive diagnosis.
-Mesenteric ischemia is uncommon and can be mistaken for other disorders.
+Mesenteric ischemia is uncommon and can be hard to diagnose.
 Mayo Clinic has doctors who specialize in imaging the blood vessel (vascular) system.
-Detailed imaging is key to making an accurate diagnosis and to planning treatment, and may include Doppler ultrasound, CT angiography, MR angiography and mesenteric angiogram.
+Detailed imaging is key to making an accurate diagnosis and planning treatment.